pupilfirst/playbook/9-faq.md

    The SV.CO programme is intended as a self-learning platform for first-time founders.
 The Playbook provides a structured approach to developing products and defines stages that startups have to advance through & roles that every startup should have.
 Bi-weekly office hours with the Startup Village faculty, beginning with Engineering, Product and Marketing & Sales sessions will be part of the programme.

-2. Can I use a slide hosting service like Prezi instead of SlideShare, Speakerdeck etc?
+2. Can I use a slide hosting service like Prezi instead of SlideShare, Speakerdeck et. al.?

    Of course.
 You can even specify a link to a PDF/PPT file you host somewhere.
 The idea is to have a permanent link, we're not particularly concerned about where you host it.